AntonSol919/linkspace/lns.md

 ## Claim a name{#claim}

-This currently requires a some work.
+This currently requires some work.
 To make a :free claim get download or clone the repo.

 ```terminal